-When the JSP file is compiled into a servlet, the Java processor adds the Java coding for the <ts:dbconnect> syntax to the servlet's service() method, which means a new database connection is created for each request for the JSP file.
+When the JSP file is compiled into a servlet, the Java processor adds the Java coding for the <tsx:dbconnect> syntax to the servlet's service() method, which means a new database connection is created for each request for the JSP file.

-<ts::userid> and <ts::passwd>: Instead of hardcoding the user ID and password in the <ts::dbconnect> tag, you can use the <ts::userid> and <ts::passwd> tags to accept user input for the values and then add that data to the request object where it can be accessed by a JSP that requests the database connection.
+<tsx:userid> and <tsx:passwd>: Instead of hardcoding the user ID and password in the <tsx:dbconnect> tag, you can use the <tsx:userid> and <tsx:passwd> tags to accept user input for the values and then add that data to the request object where it can be accessed by a JSP that requests the database connection.